Timeline: Dell's buyout: a topsy-turvy affair

 July 12 - Icahn and Southeastern Asset Management raise their bid for Dell by adding a warrant they say would value each share at between $15.50 and $18, up from $14.

+July 16 - Dell considers delaying its July 18 shareholder meeting because the vote might be too close to call, a person familiar with the situation tells Reuters.

 July 24 - A second shareholder meeting on the buyout is adjourned.
-Michael Dell raises his bid by 10 cents to $13.75 a share, but adds requirement that a majority of votes cast be enough to seal the deal.
+Michael Dell raises his bid by 10 cents to $13.75 a share, but adds a controversial requirement that a majority of votes cast be enough to seal the deal.
+Currently, all votes need to be considered and votes that are not cast are counted as a "no."

 July 31 - The special committee rejects Michael Dell's demand, but says it is willing to move forward the vote's record date, which determines eligibility.

-Aug 1 - Icahn files a lawsuit against the company and its board in Delaware asking court to fast-track the case and prevent any substantial voting requirement changes, including changing the record date, and reject Michael Dell's requirement that absentee or non-votes be discounted.
+Aug 1 - Icahn files a lawsuit against the company and its board in Delaware.
+In particular, he asks the court to prevent any substantial voting requirement changes, including changing the record date, and reject Michael Dell's requirement that absentee or non-votes be discounted.

-Aug 16 - Judge refuses the activist investor's fast-track bid, dealing a serious blow to his legal campaign.

-Sept 9 - Icahn throws in the towel, saying in a public letter to shareholders his battle was "impossible to win."